Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-prisma-to-a-nextjs-project.md

 Give your app a name and navigate inside this new folder.

-Then we need to install the Prisma development dependency like so:
+Then we need to install the Prisma development dependency as so:

 ```bash
 npm i -D prisma